rputman0/rputman0.github.io/index.md

 excited that I could create something from nothing!
 From that small program, I now had vast possibilities on what I could create, with only my imagination limiting me!

-Computer Science correlated with another passion of mine: movies. </br>
-I remember watching *Lady and the Tramp*, and *How To Train Your Dragon*, for the first time.
+Computer Science correlated with another passion of mine: movies.<br /> I remember watching *Lady and the Tramp*, and *How To Train Your Dragon*, for the first time.
 I was just mesmerized by the silver screen.
 A whole universe was created.
 A world of new sounds.
 A world that has it's own rules.
 A world which previously never existed.
 A team of talent, from various backgrounds,